Ten ways that you and your local community can make a difference to climate change

 A huge amount of our food also comes from abroad, and just getting it on our shelves produces a lot of carbon emissions.

 So if you want to eat well, help nature and help tackle climate change, and are lucky enough to have a garden, shared green space – or a space your community could turn into an allotment – why not try growing some veg of your own, or get together with neighbours to see if you can arrange a scheme with a local farmer.
-This Norfolk church is working with a local community farm to turn a green space behind their church into a vegetable plot, for example.
+Check out the Social Farms and Gardens website and see if you spot a project near you – or try and get one of your own started!

 2. Make friends with a farmer